agentggg/DayTrade-ICT-Documentation/docs/strategies.md

 # Strategy

+- ## Daily Bias
+  - ### What is the Daily Bias:
+    - ICT Daily Bias is the anticipated direction of where the market will go for the day
-- ## How to calculate Daily Bias:
+  - ### How to calculate Daily Bias:
+    1. Look at the daily chart
+      - If MSS has shifted to buy-side, then it indicates a bullish bias

     1. Where is the nearest liquidity
       -	Yesterday’s High
       -	Yesterday’s Low
       -	A Fair Value Gap
       -	An Order Block
       -	A Rebalance (BPR)
       -	A liquidity pool in HTF (4H, Daily)
     2. Check the Market Structure
       - This should confirm step 1
     3. Look for a displacement
     -
 - ## ICT Strategies
   - <span style="color:gold">**Rebalancing IFVG Model**</span>